Translated by Hilary Keyes

-But what are the differences between these two snacks?
+What's the difference between these snacks?
 Let's take a closer look at these delicious treats.

 The Difference Between Taiyaki and Imagawayaki

 The biggest difference between taiyaki and imagawayaki is their shape.
-Taiyaki are shaped like fish, while imagawayaki are round.
-But with identical ingredients and filling, how did this difference in shape arise?
+Taiyaki is shaped like fish, while imagawayaki is round.
+But with the same ingredients and filling, how did this difference in shape arise?

 The History of Taiyaki and Imagawayaki

-It's said that imagawayaki has its roots in Kanda, Tokyo.
-200 years ago, in Kanda's Imagawabashi neighborhood, there was a sweet shop that sold red bean paste filled buns.
+Imagawayaki is said to originate in Kanda, Tokyo.
+About 200 years ago, a shop sold red bean buns in Kanda's Imagawabashi neighborhood.
 Over time, they became known as imagawayaki.
-These simple flour buns filled with anko quickly became a popular mid-afternoon snack!
+These simple flour buns filled with anko (red bean paste) quickly became a popular mid-afternoon snack!

-Seijirō Kanbei's original shop Naniwaso Honten is still in business, and is located in Azabu Jūban, Tokyo .
-This is a must visit shop for fans of taiyaki and its creator.
+Seijiro Kanbei's original shop Naniwaso Honten is still in business and located in Azabu Juban, Tokyo.
+This is a must-visit shop for fans of taiyaki and its creator.

-Both imagawayaki and taiyaki are best known as anko filled sweets, but in the 20th century, varieties made with custard cream, whipped cream, chocolate, and jams also became popular.
+Both imagawayaki and taiyaki are best known as red-bean-filled sweets.
+However, varieties made with custard cream, whipped cream, chocolate, and jam gained popularity in the 20th century.

-Savory types with sausage, cheese and even corn-filling can also be found.
-There are pizza and okonomiyaki filled taiyaki, too!
+Savory types also emerged with sausage, cheese, and even corn kernels.
+There is even a pizza and okonomiyaki-filled taiyaki, too!

-If you'd like to try one of these unusual treats, head to Gintai in Tokyo's Meguro ward, where you can order the pizza taiyaki.
-If you go to Kichijōji, you should visit Gin-no-an, a shop that serves taiyaki made from croissant dough.
+If you'd like to try one of these unusual treats, head to Gintai in Tokyo's Meguro Ward.
+This is where you can order the pizza taiyaki.
+If you visit Kichijoji, you should head to Gin-no-an, a shop that serves taiyaki made from croissant pastry.

-When you visit Japan, be sure to try a few different types of taiyaki - you'll enjoy them!
+When you visit Japan, be sure to try a few different types of taiyaki.
+It's no question that you'll enjoy them!

-If you'd like to know more about the history of taiyaki and imagawayaki, there's is an interesting place that you should visit.
+If you'd like to learn more about the history of taiyaki and imagawayaki, there's an interesting place you should visit.

-The Adzuki Museum, managed by the famous imagawayaki manufacturer Gozasōrō, is the perfect place to learn more about these sweet red beans, and the role of Gozasōrō in the history of imagawayaki.
-You can also take part in a class on making your own Japanese sweets!
+The Azuki Museum, managed by the famous imagawayaki manufacturer Gozasoro, is where visitors can learn more about these sweet red beans and Gozasoro's role in the history of imagawayaki.
+You can also participate in a Japanese sweets-making workshop!

-In the museum gift shop you can purchase imagawayaki-themed cell phone straps, imagawayaki shaped erasers and plenty of other unique souvenirs too.
-If you are really interested in getting some insight into Japanese food culture, be sure to check it out!
+In the museum gift shop, you can purchase imagawayaki-themed cell phone straps, erasers, and plenty of other unique souvenirs, too.
+This is a must-visit spot for those interested in gaining insight into Japanese food culture!